cockroachdb/docs/cockroachcloud/cmek.md

 ### How are the store key and data key stored in the cluster?

-The store key is always encrypted, and is decrypted only in memory for use by CockroachDB processes.
 If CMEK is enabled, the store key is encrypted by the CMEK key.
 Otherwise, it is not encrypted, but it is still protected by the storage-level encryption on each of the cluster's nodes.

-The data key and data files on the disks of cluster nodes are encrypted by the store key.
+Data keys are encrypted at rest by the store key.

 ### If CMEK is not enabled, is data at rest in a {{ site.data.products.dedicated }} cluster encrypted by default?

 Yes.
-Data at rest in a {{ site.data.products.dedicated }} cluster is stored in persistent storage in your cloud tenant.
-This persistent storage is always encrypted by the cloud provider, using unique keys for each cloud tenant.
+Data at rest in a {{ site.data.products.dedicated }} cluster is encrypted in persistent storage by your infrastructure-as-a-service (IAAS) provider.
 For more details, check the documentation for your cloud provider.

 ### Can the CMEK key be automatically or manually rotated?